acidphantasm/SPT-Freecam/README.md

 # Freecam

-An SPT-AKI module mod that allows you to detach the camera and fly around freely in Escape From Tarkov.
+A BepInEx plugin for SPT-AKI that allows you to detach the camera and fly around freely in Escape From Tarkov.

 ### Controls